 Uses of Immortelle

-- Dried Flowers: Immortelle flowers retain their color and shape which makes them ideal for dried arrangements and crafts.
+- Dried Flowers: Immortelle flowers keep their color and shape which makes them great for dried arrangements and crafts.

-- Essential Oils: Helichrysum italicum is known for its healing properties in aromatherapy.
+- Essential Oils: Helichrysum italicum can be used in aromatherapy.
 The oil is used for skin regeneration, wound healing and reducing inflammation.

-- Culinary Uses: While not commonly used in cooking the foliage can add a unique flavor to dishes.
+- Culinary Uses: While not used much in cooking the foliage can add a different flavor to some dishes.

 Final Thoughts

-So by following these guidelines you’ll give your immortelle the best chance to thrive and bring some everlasting beauty to your garden.
+So if you follow these guidelines you’ll give your immortelle the best chance to thrive and bring you some brilliant color and beauty.